castle-engine/cge-www/htdocs/wp/wp-content/plugins/cloudflare/readme.txt

 == Changelog ==

+= 4.14.0 - 2025-12-17 =

+* Added *

+* Add PHP-Scoper build system for vendor namespace prefixing.

+*Changed*

+* Tested with WordPress 6.9 release and bumped "Tested up to" up to 6.9.0.

+*Deprecated*

+* Namespace CF in favor of Cloudfare\APO, to resolve and prevent namespace conflicts with other plugins.

 = 4.13.0 - 2025-10-21 =

+*Changed*

-* Fix: Bumping required PHP version to 7.4 and updating relevant code to support this change.
+* Bumping required PHP version to 7.4 and updating relevant code to support this change.
-* Fix: Upgraded symfony/yaml dependency to ^5.4
+* Upgraded symfony/yaml dependency to ^5.4
-* Fix: Update various meta information.
+* Update various meta information.

 = 4.12.8 - 2024-08-08 =